Brooke Fraser discography

-New Zealand singer and songwriter Brooke Fraser has released five studio albums, two compilation albums, a live album, 19 singles (including two as a featured artist), three promotional singles, and 13 music videos.
+New Zealand singer and songwriter Brooke Fraser has released six studio albums, two compilation albums, a live album, 19 singles (including two as a featured artist), three promotional singles, and 13 music videos.
 Fraser grew up musically active and signed to Sony BMG in 2002.
 In 2003, she released her debut single, "Better", which peaked at number three on the New Zealand Singles Chart.
 Her debut album, What to Do with Daylight (2003), was released the same year, debuting at number on the New Zealand Albums Chart and was eventually certified seven-times Platinum by the Recorded Music NZ (RMNZ).
 The album also spawned the singles "Lifeline", "Saving the World", "Arithmetic" and "Without You"; all of which reached the top 20 of the NZ Singles Chart.

-Fraser's second studio album, Albertine, was released on December 5, 2006 and also debuted atop the NZ Albums Chart.
+Fraser's second studio album, Albertine, was released on 5 December 2006 and also debuted atop the NZ Albums Chart.
 The album, inspired by Fraser's visit to Rwanda, was preceded by the top-five single "Deciphering Me", and followed with "Shadowfeet".
 The latter single reached number nine on the R&R chart (a chart for plays on American Christian music radio stations) in September 2008.
 The album also became the first to chart internationally, peaking at number 90 on the US Billboard 200, number three on the US Top Christian Albums chart, and number 26 on the Australian Albums Chart.
 The album was later certified four-times platinum by the RMNZ, gold in Australia and has since sold over 60,000 copies in North America.
 From 2005 to 2010, Fraser was involved with the Hillsong Church's worship band Hillsong Worship.